 By comparison, an author such as Kevin J Anderson (and I'm not putting his work down, I do think it's quite enjoyable) has not taken such a rigorous route, and I think it's somewhat diminished as a result.
 Much of his work feels cliched, and sounds like it could have been written any time in the last fifty years or so.

+Paradoxically, authors who've limited themselves to the more scientifically plausible seem to have opened up their options and produced much more imaginative work.
 Most notably, Alastair Reynolds' Revelation Space sequence has managed to produce a powerful and gripping space opera without faster-than-light travel at all.
 It's also quite a dark universe, and all the better for it.
 I've also found Stross's Accelerando, which also takes quite a hard-sf stance, to be a fantastically imaginative novel.

 With SF, it's easy to imagine a universe without limits, and with that you just don't know where to start.
 I think that by limiting themselves to the more plausible scenarios, authors set themselves guidelines they can work within, thus enabling them to run much further with them.